Corruption in Turkmenistan: Background

 "The high level of corruption in Central Asian States," explains one source, "can be attributed to the low wages of civil servants, the many opportunities for corruption during the last decade, historical roots and the lack of political will in implementing anticorruption measures."
 Two "bright spots" are that Central Asia's "perceived corruption is decreasing over time and its levels of illicit financial flows (IFFs) have been fairly low."
 Yet as the region continues to experience economic growth, without standards of accountability, elites will have access to illicit enrichment from enlarging natural resource industries.

-According to a January 2014 report by the European Court of Auditors (ECA), "local corruption and a lack of co-operation from governments" are "the main driving factors behind the EU's development aid failures in Central Asia."
-The court criticized the way in which "the European Commission's External Action Service (EEAS) managed development assistance in Central Asian countries between 2007 and 2012."
+According to a January 2014 report by the European Court of Auditors (ECA), "local corruption and a lack of cooperation from governments" are "the main driving factors behind the EU's development aid failures in Central Asia."
+The court criticized how "the European Commission's External Action Service (EEAS) managed development assistance in Central Asian countries between 2007 and 2012."
 The ECA report stated that the EEAS "provided assistance to a larger number of sectors than is consistent with best practice."

 In a September 2015 article, Matthew Crosston suggested that corruption "is arguably more important in regions of the world currently undergoing in one form or another democratic transition and entrance into the global market economy", such as the Caspian littoral nations.

 Turkmenistan has routinely had the worst corruption statistics in the region.
 The country is "highly corrupt and vulnerable to tomfoolery. ...
 Misuse of the state's revenues have driven many investors away and led to high levels of corruption."
 While the region "averages only 13% in terms of controlling corruption governmentally", Turkmenistan's score is only 2%; while the region's average score for "Rule of Law" score is 25%, Turkmenistan scores only 4%; while the region scores a 13% average for "Voice and Accountability", Turkmenistan scores what one website characterizes as a "laughable" 1%.

 One source compares Turkmenistan to its neighbor Kazakhstan.
 Corruption is rampant in both countries, but while Kazakhstan has "a free private sector and the emerging middle class which creates jobs", Turkmenistan has a stagnant economy in which the "only tangible source of jobs is a gas agreement with China".
 Also, while the Kazakh and Uzbek media report on the corruption of those countries' rulers, in Turkmenistan the President's family and their business activities, corrupt or otherwise, are kept "out of the focus of public attention".
 Another source states that when it comes to corruption, "both Uzbekistan and Turkmenistan are getting worse year after year."

 Turkmenistan was named by World Bank Vice President Johannes Linn in 2000 as "the only former Soviet republic where loans have been halted because of corruption allegations".
 Five Western firms were "banned from work on any World Bank projects" in Turkmenistan owing to "alleged fraud and corruption – including bribe payments to Turkmen authorities in an attempt to win contracts for Bank-funded projects".